What Is Cambodia Famous For? 23 Travel Facts About Cambodia

 Currently, King Norodom Sihamoni occupies it as his official royal residence.
 For this reason, some parts of this picturesque palace are out of bounds to the public.

-However, you can still visit some of the other areas that are open for the public such as the Throne Hall and the neighboring buildings such as the Silver Pagoda.
+NOTE: You can still visit some of the other areas that are open for the public such as the Throne Hall and the neighboring buildings such as the Silver Pagoda.

 Virachey National Park